Wicklets/wick-editor-2018/HOWTO.md

 - Move frame(s) by clicking and dragging selected frames
 - Change the duration of frame(s) by dragging the left or right edges of the selection box

-### Tweens

-- Create a motion tween on a frame by right clicking a frame and selecting `Create Motion Tween`.
-- If there are multiple objects on the frame when a motion tween is created, they will be automatically grouped into a single object.
-- Create keyframes by right clicking and selecting `Insert Keyframe`.
-- Copy and paste keyframes by right clicking a keyframe and selecting `Copy Keyframe` or `Paste Keyframe`.
-- Keyframes will be automatically added if an object is modified while the playhead is over a point on the frame without a keyframe.
-- You can change the "easing" of a tween in the Inspector.
-The current options are `None`, `Ease In`, `Ease Out`, and `Ease In-Out`.
-- If you want to rotate an object 360 degrees or more in a tween, use the `Number of Rotations` value in the Inspector. _Note: You can rotate objects counter-clockwise by using a negative value here._
-- Tweening of all transformations (x, y, scale, rotation) is possible, as well as opacity.

-### Sounds

-**TODO**

 ### Playhead

 - Move the playhead by dragging it, or by using the `<` and `>` keys.